wikimatze/vimfiles/README.md

 ## [undotree](https://github.com/mbbill/undotree)
-Display the undograph for a file.
+Display the undo graph for a file.

 - `:UndotreeToggle` ... turn on or off the toggle feature